 The fund generally invests in all 500 stocks in the S&P 500® in proportion to their weighting in the index.
 The S&P 500® is an unmanaged index of 500 common stocks chosen to reflect the industries of the U.S. economy and is often considered a proxy for the stock market in general.
 Each company's stock is weighted by the number of available float shares (i.e., those shares available to investors) divided by the total shares outstanding, which means larger companies with more available float shares have greater representation in the index than smaller ones.
 Companies included in the S&P 500® generally must have market capitalizations in excess of $4 billion, to the extent consistent with market conditions.

-* Indexing strategy risk.
 The fund uses an indexing strategy.
-It does not attempt to manage market volatility, use defensive strategies or reduce the effects of any long-term periods of poor index performance.
-The correlation between fund and index performance may be affected by the fund's expenses, changes in securities markets, changes in the composition of the index and the timing of purchases and redemptions of fund shares.
+It does not attempt to manage market volatility, use defensive strategies or reduce the effects of any long-term periods of poor stock performance.

 Investors should consider the investment objectives, risks, charges, and expenses of the fund carefully before investing.
 Download a prospectus, or a summary prospectus, if available, that contains this and other information about the fund, and read it carefully before investing.